howlsocial/howldocs/blog/2022-09-22-the-road-to-mainnet.md

 As soon as we go live, our focus will be on:

-- bringing up the Twitter bridge, to allow your Howl posts to be posted on Twitter automatically
+- Bringing up the Twitter bridge, to allow your Howl posts to be posted on Twitter automatically
-- finishing the long-form blogging module for Howl
+- Finishing the long-form blogging module for Howl

 These features will form the v1.1.x version of Howl.